 The new No-Fault PIP medical benefits coverage levels – which were created by the new No-Fault law and will be available in the policies issued or renewed after July 1, 2020 – include: $50,000 (for drivers on Medicaid); $250,000; $500,000; or “no limit” (i.e., unlimited).
 (MCL 500.3107c(1))

 I write and speak often about the importance of having uninsured motorist coverage.
 As an auto accident attorney, it is one of the most important things that a person can have to protect himself and his family.
-In some cities, such as Detroit, where 50 percent of drivers are driving without insurance, that means that there is literally a one-in-two chance that even if you are completely innocent and seriously injured, you will get nothing for your injuries and pain and suffering after a car accident.
-I feel it is almost criminal when I hear that an insurance agent does not tell people about this or offer this important coverage to people buying insurance – especially if someone lives or works in Detroit where the odds of being involved in a hit and run car accident are so high.
+In some cities, such as Detroit, where 50 percent of drivers are driving without insurance, that means that there is literally a one-in-two chance that even if you are completely innocent and seriously injured, you will get nothing for your injuries and pain and suffering after a crash.
+I feel it is almost criminal when I hear that an insurance agent does not tell people about this or offer this important coverage to people buying insurance – especially if someone lives or works in Detroit where the odds of being involved in these types of accidents are so high.

-If the at-fault hit and run driver is never caught and identified, then the hit and run victim has no one to sue to recover compensation for the victim’s accident-related pain and suffering.
-The only option left for a hit and run victim to recover pain and suffering compensation is if the victim is covered by an uninsured motorist (UM) policy.
+If the at-fault driver is never caught and identified in these types of accidents, then the victim has no one to sue to recover compensation for the victim’s accident-related pain and suffering.
+The only option left for an injured car crash victim is to recover pain and suffering compensation is if the victim is covered by an uninsured motorist (UM) policy.

-Because the law treats an unidentified at-fault hit and run driver effectively as an “uninsured motorist,” a UM policy (subject to its policy limit) would see to it that the hit and run victim receives the pain and suffering compensation that the hit and run driver would have been obligated to pay had he or she been apprehended and identified.
+Because the law treats an unidentified at-fault driver effectively as an “uninsured motorist,” a UM policy (subject to its policy limit) would see to it that the injured car crash victim receives the pain and suffering compensation that the driver who caused the crash would have been obligated to pay had he or she been apprehended and identified.

-Statute of limitations for hit and run Michigan car accidents
+Statute of limitations law for hit and run Michigan car accidents

-Generally speaking, the statute of limitations in Michigan to sue in civil court for pain and suffering compensation arising from a car accident is 3 years.
+Generally speaking, the statute of limitations in Michigan to sue in civil court for pain and suffering compensation arising from a crash is 3 years.
 (MCL 600.5805(2))

-However, the statute of limitations for bringing a criminal prosecution for a hit-and-run is within 6 years after the offense was committed.
+However, the statute of limitations for bringing a criminal prosecution for this type of car crash is within 6 years after the offense was committed.
 (MCL 767.24(10))